 - Use primarily direct measures of student supported by indirect measures if available.
-See Direct and Indirect Measures in the appendix for examples. - Include the assessment instruments used (rubrics, achievement criteria, etc.) in an appendix to the APR self-study report. - The SLOA Rubric that will be used by the peer reviewers to evaluate this section is included in the appendix.
-Please refer to this rubric for expectations and see A Step-by-Step Guide to Assessment for best practices. - Undergraduate programs are required to have one learning outcome that supports written communication. - Programs that work with Students as Scholars are asked to include at least one outcome related to undergraduate research & creative activities. - Interpretation of results.
+See Direct and Indirect Measures in the appendix for examples. - o Include the assessment instruments used (rubrics, achievement criteria, etc.) in an appendix to the self-study report. - The SLOA Rubric that will be used by the peer reviewers to evaluate this section is included in the appendix.
+Please refer to this rubric for expectations and see A Step-by-Step Guide to Assessment for best practices. - o Undergraduate programs are required to have one learning outcome that supports written communication. - o Programs that work with Students as Scholars are asked to include at least one outcome related to undergraduate research & creative activities. - Interpretation of results.
 What meaning does your team make of the assessment results?
-Describe the "big picture" or broader implications of the findings and how the findings will be used ot improve student learning. - Program Action Plans.
-Based on the outcomes assessments, student success data or other evidence, identify the action plans for the program.
-A timeline for achieving each action plan, the achievement target and the process for evaluating achievement should also be included.
+Describe the "big picture" or broader implications of the findings and how the findings will be used to improve student learning. - Program Goals and Improvement Plans.
+Based on the outcomes assessments, student success data or other evidence identified and evaluated in the APR process, identify goals and develop improvement plans for the program.
+An improvement plan should be developed for each goal that includes objectives, strategies for achieving the objectives, the anticipated timeline for achieving each goal, potential barriers, resource requirements and a process for evaluating achievement.
 Use the Current Goals table in the Goal Setting Worksheet and the Action Plan Template to guide this process.